Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 Plus Side: Pre-existing conditions are covered on every plan.

-Plus Side: Both plans include dental in the medical coverage (up to $50,000), which is a big deal if you chip your tooth on a Red Bull can.
+Plus Side: Their plans include dental in the medical coverage (up to $50,000), which is a big deal if you chip your tooth on a Red Bull can.
 That being said, I’ve got my teeth cleaned in Hanoi Vietnam for around $20 USD – a fraction of the cost for a cleaning back in the states.
 Paying out of pocket it always an option but with serious dental damage insurance is key.

 World Nomads: My Preferred Travel Insurance Provider